Bill C-30: Protecting Children from Internet Predators Act: Responses to the bill

+The British Columbia Civil Liberties Association and Canadian Lawyer magazine suggested that provisions in the bill could violate the Canadian Charter of Rights and Freedoms, and be challenged before the Supreme Court as unreasonable search and seizure of digital information.

-Politicians or police will talk themselves into the wisdom of using the same technology to find tax cheats, divorced parents falling behind on child support or even human-rights violators [...]
+Politicians or police will talk themselves into the wisdom of using the same technology to find tax cheats, divorced parents falling behind on child support or even human-rights violators ...
 What if you’re a member of a faith that believes homosexuality is a sin and you send out emails arguing against gay marriage or gay adoption and you use language that is a little too strong?
 Or maybe you’re having your basement renovated and you boast to a friend that you’re avoiding the HST by paying cash — should that send off an alarm at the Canada Revenue Agency?